19hours/sg-statutes/Acts/Companies Act.md

 (a) at least 5% of the total number of members of the company; or

-(b) the holders in aggregate of not less than 5% in nominal value of the company’s issued share capital,
+(b) the holders in aggregate of not less than 5% of the total number of issued shares of the company (excluding treasury shares),

+[21/2005 wef 30/01/2006]

 requiring particulars of all emoluments paid to or receivable by the auditor of the company or any person who is a partner or employer or employee of the auditor, by or from the company or any subsidiary in respect of services other than auditing services rendered to the company, the company shall forthwith —